 Construction and Special Escrows.

 Construction Phasing Requirements.
 The construction of medium-scale and hyperscale data centers and/or digital mining uses are subject to special construction restrictions.
-The construction must be conducted in phases and only during such days of the week and hours as may be specifically approved by the Planning Commission as part of special land use approval.
-The construction shall not take place in a way which allows for unreasonable noise, dust or other negative impacts on nearby or adjoining properties or lands or water.
-In addition, although the construction is not subject to the operational noise restrictions for data centers and digital mining uses, the Planning Commission may place special noise restrictions on each phase of the construction.
+The construction must be conducted in phases and only during Monday-Friday 9-5 PM and shall be specifically approved by the Planning Commission as part of special land use approval.
+The construction shall create any nuisance or other negative impacts on nearby or adjoining properties or lands or water.
+In addition, although the construction is not subject to the operational noise restrictions for data centers and digital mining uses, the Planning Commission shall place special noise restrictions on each phase of the construction.

 Special Escrows.
 In addition to all of the escrows provided herein, the owner and operator of any medium-scale and hyperscale data center shall pay or reimburse the Township for all inspections, analyses, reports and expenses incurred by the Township in not only monitoring the construction of the medium-scale and hyperscale data center and/or digital use, but also the ongoing cost of inspections and monitoring and enforcement, including decommissioning, of the medium-scale and hyperscale data centers or digital mining uses.
 In addition to the escrows provided elsewhere in the Zoning Ordinance, the Township may establish separate and special escrows to cover these costs and expenses.

 Location Requirements.
-Medium-scale and hyperscale data centers and/or digital mining uses shall be permitted as special land uses in the AG – Agricultural Residential and LI – Light Industrial District; provided, however, that medium-scale and hyperscale data centers and/or digital mining uses shall not be permitted in areas of the Township that do not have sufficient infrastructure or facilities to support those uses.
+Medium-scale and hyperscale data centers and/or digital mining uses shall be permitted as special land uses in the AG – Agricultural Residential and LI – Light Industrial District; provided, however, that medium-scale and hyperscale data centers and/or digital mining uses shall not be permitted in areas of the Township that do not have sufficient infrastructure or facilities as determined by the Planning Department.

-Medium-scale and hyperscale data centers and/or digital mining uses shall be required to connect to public water and public sewer.
+All shall be required to connect to public water and public sewer.

 In addition, medium-scale and hyperscale data centers and/or digital mining uses shall not be located in areas that do not have existing electrical infrastructure and facilities that are sufficient to support medium-scale or hyperscale data centers or digital mining uses.

-Medium scale and hyperscale data centers and/or digital mining uses shall be located by highways or roads able to service the construction and use of the data center.
+Medium scale and hyperscale data centers and/or digital mining uses shall be located by existing highways or roads able to service the construction and use of the data center.

 Accordingly, medium-scale and hyperscale data centers and/or digital mining uses must be located in the portion of the Township that is located south of 17 Mile Road, east of Algoma Avenue and west of White Creek Avenue.
 This is the only portion of the Township that has or could have sufficient infrastructure and facilities to support such uses.